meilisearch/firestore-meilisearch/POSTINSTALL.md

 3. Create, update, or delete a document in the collection called `${param:COLLECTION_PATH}` that contains any fields with any values that you'd like.

-4. You can check the tasks of your Meilisearch instance with this query to see if the action has been well performed:
+4. You can check the status of tasks in your Meilisearch instance using the following query:

     ```
     curl \